On homotopy groups of spaces of embeddings of an arc or a circle: the Dax invariant: Applications

 In fact, $\Dax$ is precisely the isomorphism induced by $\ev_2$, from $\ker(\pi_{d-3}\ev_1)$ to $\ker(\pi_{d-3}p_2)$, where $p_2\colon T_2\to T_1=\ImArcs{X}$.
 The latter is isomorphic to the quotient of $\pi_{d-3}\fib(p_2)\cong\Z[\pi_1X]$ by the image of the connecting map $\Omega T_1\to\fib(p_2)$, which agrees with $1\oplus\dax_\u$; cf.\ Remark~\ref{rem:GW-d3}. \end{remark}

-If $N$ is simply connected, Corollary~\ref{cor:circles-simply-conn} says that the first candidate homotopy group actually does \emph{not} distinguish embedded from immersed circles in $N$.
+If $N$ is simply connected, Corollary~\ref{cor:circles-simply-conn} says that the {lowest homotopy group that could distinguish embedded from immersed circles in $N$, actually does \emph{not}}.
 In particular, if $N$ is a simply connected 4-manifold, we have $\pi_0\Emb(\S^1,N)=1$ and $\pi_1\Emb(\S^1,N)\cong\pi_2(N)\cong H_2(N;\Z)$.

-This answers in negative a prediction of Arone and Szymik \cite{AS} that for a simply connected 4-manifold the inclusion of embedded circles into immersed ones can fail to be injective on $\pi_1$.
+This answers in negative a question of Arone and Szymik \cite{AS} whether for a simply connected 4-manifold the inclusion of embedded into immersed circles can fail to be injective on $\pi_1$.
 Injectivity was shown for a certain class of 4-manifolds by~\cite{Moriya}.

 We thank Daniel Ruberman for pointing out the following application of this result.
 It is a classical theorem of Wall \cite{Wall} that for $N$ a closed simply connected oriented 4-manifold with indefinite $\lambda_N$, every automorphism of the intersection form $(H_2(N\#\S^2\times\S^2),\lambda)$ is \emph{realised by a diffeomorphism} of $N\#\S^2\times\S^2$.
 To prove this Wall takes an unknot $\s\colon\S^1\hra N$ and a tubular neighbourhood $\nu\s\colon\S^1\times\D^3\hra N$ and considers the composite $\rho$ of the connecting map